Methods of Cannabis Consumption

 Duration: Effects will generally peak before thirty minutes and diminish in a couple of hours.

 Pros: Portable vaporizers are more discreet than smoking as there is minimal odor, which dissipates quickly.
-Many patients use them at public events without recrimination.
 Larger, stationary vaporizers that burn plant material can be one of the cleanest, healthiest ways to consume cannabis.

-Cons: Some patients find that vaporization has weaker effects than other forms of cannabis.
-Using both cartridges and oils from reputable companies is incredibly important as there is a risk of chemical solvents and low quality materials.
+Cons: Some users find that vaporization has weaker effects than other forms of cannabis.
+Using cartridges and oils from reputable companies is incredibly important as there is a risk of chemical solvents and low quality materials during this transitional period as health and safety regulations are implemented.
 Care should also be taken when mixing cartridges and pens, as some companies specially formulate their products to work together.

 Cannabis in edible form has been a popular method of consumption in the United States since the 1960s.
 The cannabinoids reach the cells by the way of the liver, which converts THC into another, more potent chemical, 11-hydroxy-THC.
 Edibles can come in many forms, including sodas, snacks, chocolate, ice cream, pizza, and mints.